gethomepage/homepage/docs/widgets/services/glances.md

 <img width="970" alt="Screenshot 2023-09-06 at 1 51 48 PM" src="https://github-production-user-asset-6210df.s3.amazonaws.com/82196/265985295-cc6b9adc-4218-4274-96ca-36c3e64de5d0.png">

-To switch to the alternative "graphless" view, simply passs `chart: false` as an option to the widget, like so:
+To switch to the alternative "graphless" view, simply pass `chart: false` as an option to the widget, like so:

 ```yaml
 - Network Usage: